When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Cameras: Snap happy

-Compared to last year’s lenses, those on the new Mini are huge, sticking out more and being set diagonally to fit inside an expanded camera bump.
+Compared to the iPhone 12 line’s lenses, those on the new Mini are huge.
+They stick out more and are set diagonally to fit inside an expanded camera bump.
 Which means better photos – much better in many cases.

-The Mini camera system gets optical image stabilisation from last year’s iPhone 12 Pro Max, for steadier shooting of stills and video.
+The Mini camera system gets optical image stabilisation, previously limited to the iPhone 12 Pro Max, for steadier shooting of stills and video.
 The wide lens lets in 47% more light and during tests largely held its own against the iPhone 13 Pro Max – even in low light.
-It’s deeply impressive – doubly so when using a large Mac/PC display to gawp at what you shot, flicking between Pro Max and Mini photos and seeing little difference.
+It’s deeply impressive – doubly so when using a large Mac/PC display to gawp at what you shot.
+Flicking between Pro Max and Mini photos and seeing little difference.

 Where things fall down is the ultra wide.
-It’s not bad – in fact, low light snaps taken with it are improved over what you got out of last year’s Mini.
-But we’d much prefer a telephoto lens in the mix.
-We’d change our mind if this phone had the Pro’s macro smarts, but it doesn’t, and so the ultra wide feels comparatively redundant.
+It’s not bad – in fact, low light snaps taken with it are improved over what you got out of the outgoing iPhone 12 Mini.
+But I’d much prefer a telephoto lens in the mix.
+I’d change my mind if this phone had the Pro’s macro smarts, but it doesn’t, and so the ultra wide feels comparatively redundant.

 Display and audio: Mini-mal refresh